sci-42ver/SICP_SDF/sicp_notes.md

 - > Since Scheme provides no way to mutate a symbol, this sharing is undetectable.
   TODO we cacn detect this by `(eq? (caar z2) (cadr z2))`.
 - `(define (set-car! z new-value) ...)` defined the returned value as `z` but that is [not necessary](https://www.gnu.org/software/mit-scheme/documentation/stable/mit-scheme-ref/Pairs.html#index-set_002dcar_0021).
+- > we mentioned in Section 2.3.3 the task of maintaining a table of records in-dexed by identifying keys.
+  ~~It should be 2.4.3.~~ See "Sets and information retrieval".
+- > we build the table as a headed list
+  Here "headed list" just means [Linked List](https://www.andrew.cmu.edu/course/15-121/lectures/Linked%20Lists/linked%20lists.html)
+- > In order to have a place that we can change when we add a new record to the table, we build the table as a headed list.
+  See `(insert! key value table)` which inserts at the *head of actual records* for efficiency.
+- Why use `(list key-1 ...)` for `(insert! key-1 key-2 value table)`: see Figure 3.23 math part.
+  - See book p135
+    > e entire sequence is constructed by nested cons operations: ...
+    Here we adds the nil at the end to ensure base case `((null? records) false)` in `assoc` work (same for `(list '*table*)` in `(make-table)`).
 # Colophon
 - > is image of the engraving is hosted by J. E. Johnson of New Goland.
   [See](https://www.pinterest.com/newgottland/mechanisms/) -> [this](https://www.pinterest.com/pin/116108496617565759/)